How organizations are addressing a growing IT talent gap

 The IT workforce is no stranger to the talent shortage.
 If you’re finding it even more difficult to find and retain IT talent during the “great resignation,” you’re not alone.
-Currently, there are more than 3.9 million2 unfilled IT positions in the U.S., and as of March 2022, there were 2.5 million available cybersecurity positions3.
+Currently, there are more than 3.9 million unfilled IT positions in the U.S., and as of March 2022, there were 2.5 million available cybersecurity positions.

-Looking at the situation globally, Gartner5 reports that “only 29.1% of IT workers have high intent to stay with their current employer.”
-Gartner also found that IT retention issues varied by age demographics, with nearly 20% of IT workers ages 18–29 reporting a high likelihood to stay in their jobs, compared to approximately 48% of 50–70-year-olds.
+Looking at the situation globally, Gartner reports that “only 29.1% of IT workers have high intent to stay with their current employer.”
+Gartner also found that IT retention issues varied by age demographics, with nearly 20% of IT workers ages 18–29 reporting a high likelihood to stay in their jobs, compared to approximately 48% of 50- to 70-year-olds.

 So that leaves the question: Are organizations resigned to a revolving door and dearth of IT talent?

 A reported 72% of tech/IT employees are considering quitting their jobs within the next year.